I may get paid commission for purchases made after clicking a link in this post.

 But, assuming your course is good, it won’t be long before your students are queuing up to share with you and the rest of the world how great your course is.

-Better still, improving your Expertise, Authority and Trustworthiness will help your blog perform better in search engine rankings too.
-This is because E-A-T is now an important ranking factor.
-Google wants to prioritise high quality content in its search results and one of the ways it does that is by promoting content which has a high level of E-A-T.
+Better still, improving your Experience, Expertise, Authority and Trustworthiness will help your blog perform better in search engine rankings too.
+This is because Google wants to prioritize high quality content in its search results and one of the ways it does that is by ensuring its algorithms prioritize content which has a high level of E-E-A-T.

 2. It allows you to diversify your income